 Using Facebook ads can be just one of the many components of your wider strategy for growing online.

-So, what Facebook ad trends should you be looking out for in 2023?
+So, what Facebook ad trends should you be looking out for?

-Short-form video is king of the social media content world and it looks set to keep its crown in 2023.
+Short-form video is king of the social media content world and it looks set to keep its crown.

 With the major growth of Tik Tok and Instagram reels, both of which are focused on short-form video content, Facebook is determined not to be left behind.

 The platform is now prioritizing short-form video content and pushing it into more and more users’ feeds.